 Elizabethtown students contribute to the world in immeasurable ways during their years on campus, and future endeavors.
 Yet they can't do it on ambition, intellect and creativity alone.
 Donor contributions play a significant role in supporting our students – from providing grants and scholarships, to funding research projects and fulfilling unexpected needs such as building enhancements and more.
 It's your support that makes their dreams a reality.

-Our Tag the 'Town video follows students as they tag hundreds of items made possible by the generosity of our donors.
 Below you will learn more about these students who directly benefit from your gifts.
 If you've yet to view the video featuring these students, you can watch it now.

 Adriana Milanian ‘14

 - Enjoys giving tours to prospective students to help them plan for their futures

 E-town has helped me grow in many ways.
 I was always somewhat shy and, being here, basically on my own away from what I was used to, helped me step out of my shell.
 I have become my own person and have become quite responsible.
 Working two jobs on campus, attending multiple classes a day and spending time with friends is not as easy as it may seem.
 I’ve always had a very tight schedule, but I’ve been able to learn how to prioritize.
 Here, I’ve learned how to balance work and play—and how to build lasting friendships.Her proudest College moments: